WPBeginner

 Choosing domain name

-There are currently more than 350 Million registered domain names and thousands more get registered each day.
+There are more than 362.4 million registered domain names (source: Verisign), and thousands more get registered each day.

 This means that all the good ones are already registered or will be registered very soon.
 This puts a lot of pressure on new users to come up with a domain idea for their website.